EngineeringSoftware/inlinetest/README.md

 # Inline tests

-Inline tests is a new type of tests that check the correctness of code at statement level.
+A new type of tests that check the correctness of code at statement level.

 ## Introduction